orkestra/orkestra-transactor/CONTRIBUTING.md

 git checkout master
 ```

 ### 3. Create a new feature branch.

-In contributors case, a bug fix is still accomplished from a feature branch.
+In a contributor's case, a bug fix is still accomplished from a feature branch.

 ``` bash
 git checkout -b feature/new-and-awesome
 ```

-### 4. Implement the feature, publish (push) your feature branch to your forked repository
+### 4. Implement the feature, publish your feature branch to your forked repository

 ``` bash
 git add .